embEDUx/documentation/src/background/design/buildserver.md

 ### Setup Automation Routine Candidates
 The setuproutine should be automated using an appropriate programming or scripting language.
-The chosen language needs to flexible in detecting conditions, since every setup run will have different conditions.
+The chosen language needs to be flexible in detecting conditions, since every setup run will have different conditions.
 The candidates are: